Coronavirus (COVID-19): Update on Travel to Kenya

 Arrival procedures for our customers flying into Kenya:

-All travelers above the age of 12 years arriving into the country through any point of entry will be required to show proof of either COVID-19 vaccination or a negative COVID-19 PCR test conducted not more than 72 hours before departure.
+All travelers arriving into the country through any point of entry are no longer be required to show proof of either COVID-19 vaccination or a pre-departure COVID-19 test.

 2. Any traveler arriving at any port of entry into Kenya with flu-like symptoms will be required to fill the passenger locator form https://ears.health.go.ke/airline_registration/ and to undergo rapid antigen test at own cost regardless of age or vaccination status.
 If positive on antigen test they will be required to undergo a COVID-19 PCR test own cost.